TaeHoonHer/TaeHoonHer/README.md

 # UnderGraduate
 ## Leadership & Groups
-- (2021.06 ~ 2021.12) President of Data人Sight, Hallym University's Big Data AI Club
+- (2021.06 ~ 2021.12) President of Data人Sight, Big Data AI Club
-- (2021.06 ~ 2021.12) Mentor for Data人Sight, Hallym University's Big Data AI Club, specializing in Data Structures and Algorithms using Python
+- (2021.06 ~ 2021.12) Mentor for Data人Sight, Big Data AI Club, specializing in Data Structures and Algorithms using Python
-- (2022.03 ~ 2022.07) Mentor for "Sangsaeng Learning Ddimdol" program in the Big Data Department of Hallym University
+- (2022.03 ~ 2022.07) Mentor for "Sangsaeng Learning Ddimdol" program in the Big Data Department
 - (2023.02 ~ 2023.03) Java Mentor for University Student Union
-- (2023.03 ~ 2023.12) President of "Tensor" team, the academic club of the Big Data Department at Hallym University, known as "C.AERANG"
+- (2023.03 ~ 2023.12) President of "Tensor" team, the academic club known as "C.AERANG"
-- (2023.03 ~ 2023.06) Python Mentor for the Department of Computer Science, Hallym University
+- (2023.03 ~ 2023.06) Python Mentor for the Department of Computer Science

 ## Hackathon
 - UI & Android Developer for the SW-centered University Joint Hackathon